-Labour
+• Labour

 Labour, also known as human capital, refers to people, including their skills and abilities.
-The quantity of labour available for an economy consists of those who are able and willing to work.
+The quantity of labour available for an economy consists of those who are willing and able to work.
 This includes the employed and unemployed.

-INEVITABILITY OF CHOICES - MAKING RATIONAL CHOICES 2.3
+2.3 INEVITABILITY OF CHOICES - MAKING RATIONAL CHOICES

 Due to the fundamental economic problem of scarcity, choices have to be made.
 Scarcity implies that when making a decision or choice, every individual faces constraints because of the limited resources he/she has.
-Resources devoted to one use cannot be made available for another use.
+Resources devoted to one use would no longer be available for another use.
 Hence, there is always a sacrifice of an alternative when an individual makes any choice.
 In economics, we call this sacrificed alternative the opportunity cost of making a decision.